edelstorm/documentations/docs/run-cloud-en.md

 :    * At the top right, click on the green button *Upgrade Now*.
 :    * Click on the green button *Change plan*.
 :    * Select the *Basic* plan.
-We advise you to select the yearly payement method, it will be like payed 6,66$ per month instead of 8$ per month.
-But it's up yo you.
+We advise you to select the yearly payment method, it will be like paid 6,66$ per month instead of 8$ per month.
+But it's up to you.
 :    * Click on the green button *Choose plan*.
-:    * Click on the big blue button on the left, {==*Add a new payement method*==}.
+:    * Click on the big blue button on the left, {==*Add a new payment method*==}.
 :    * You can now choose between paying by PayPal or by card.